-The logical function of a combinational logic circuit (i.e. an arrangement of logic gates) can be described by a truth table or by using Boolean algebra.
+The logical function of a combinational logic can be described by a truth table or by using

 - 1. Show how a four-input AND gate can be made using three two-input AND gates. - 2.
-Show how a four-input OR gate can be made using three two-input OR gates. - Show how an exclusive-OR gate can be made by combining AND, OR and NOT gates.
+Show how a four-input OR gate can be made using three two-input OR gates. - 3.
+Show how an exclusive-OR gate can be made by combining AND, OR and NOT gates.